taecontrol/moonguard/README.md

 ## About MoonGuard Filament Plugin

+Your server can become overloaded, the application can crash, errors can occur, all without your notice.
+Our open-source tool is designed to ensure maximum performance and availability of your Laravel Apps in production.

-MoonGuard is a **Filament plugin** that provides you with tools to track the status, performance, health and crashes of multiple Laravel apps in production.
-MoonGuard is designed to work seamlessly with Laravel applications and gives you the flexibility to customize it according to your needs.
+MoonGuard is a Filament plugin that helps you to monitor multiple Laravel Apps simultaneously, validate their proper functioning, oversee their real-time performance, and notify you of any changes detected in any of them.
+It offers you the flexibility to customize it according to your needs.

-MoonGuard Filament Plugin aims to be the free open source alternative for monitoring production site's health.

-For more information about MoonGuard Filament Plugin and its features, please visit our [official site](https://moonguard.dev/filament-plugin).

-We prepared a demo for MoonGuard, you can access the demo [here](https://moonguard.dev/moonguard).
+Check the MoonGuard Filament Plugin demo [here](https://moonguard.dev/filament-plugin).

 ## How MoonGuard Filament Plugin works

-MoonGuard helps you monitor the status, performance and SSL certificate status of your websites.
-To use MoonGuard, you need to deploy it and add some sites.
-If you also want to collect server health data or exceptions from your sites, you need to install [Larvis](https://github.com/taecontrol/larvis) in your site's project.
+This plugin offers comprehensive monitoring for multiple Laravel Apps simultaneously.
+It vigilantly tracks site uptime and keeps a close watch on SSL certificate validity.
+In addition, it logs any exceptions or errors that arise on your App.
+To ensure you're always in the loop, the plugin promptly sends alerts through email or Slack when specific conditions are met, such as a Laravel App experiencing downtime.

-Larvis is a lightweight package that integrates with the MoonGuard ecosystem.
-First, it has to be installed in your site's project, and then it has to be configured to send data to your MoonGuard system through HTTP requests.
-Larvis can send data to your MoonGuard system or the Krater desktop app.
+If you want to get detailed information about the status of your servers, including CPU load, RAM usage, and disk space, or catch exceptions from your applications, you must integrate [Larvis](https://github.com/taecontrol/larvis) into your project.
+Larvis is a lightweight package that is part of the MoonGuard ecosystem.
+Its installation is straightforward: once added to your project, you just need to configure it to send data to your MoonGuard system via HTTP requests.
+Furthermore, Larvis has the versatility to communicate with both the MoonGuard Filament Plugin and the [Krater](https://moonguard.dev/krater) desktop application.

-Larvis is designed to work seamlessly with MoonGuard to enhance its functionality.
+But what is Krater?
+It's a desktop application designed for developers working with Laravel.
+It offers an advanced debugging tool that allows users to examine and analyze their applications locally.

+## From Idea to Launch: MoonGuard Filament Plugin Book

+You have the opportunity to create your very own Laravel package from scratch.
+To guide you through this creative journey, our team has written a comprehensive book just for you.
+It outlines the entire process of conception, development, and launch of the MoonGuard Filament Plugin, step by step.
+The best part?
+This book is completely free, and you can obtain your own digital copy [here](https://moonguard.dev/book).

+Titled "MoonGuard: The Software Creator's Journey," the purpose of the book is to illustrate the package-building process with specific code examples that provide context to understand each decision we made while designing the Moonguard Filament Plugin.
+Let this book be the springboard for your very own package-creating adventure!

 ## Documentation